dominic-blain/viper-visualizer/README.md

 ### 0.3
 - [ ] Add color input component
-- [ ] Add all basic modules to article and correspongin CSS
+- [ ] Add all basic modules to article and corresponding CSS

 ### 0.4
 - [ ] Add save feature to toolbar settings